RZEROSTERN/contagion-crossplatform/README.md

 ## Technical Stack
 - C# with Monogame.

+## Updates
+- Added the ScreenManager (handles states into the whole game).
+- Added a tilemap/tilesheet reader for making the stages.
+- Modifided the camera mechanism for use with the current architecture.
+- Added multiplatform support

 # Pre-requisites for executing
 ## Windows
 You must install the Microsoft XNA FX 4.0 Redistributable.
 You may download it here: